 9.4 The determination of a capacity for premises or events should be interpreted as a requirement to ensure an adequate supervision of the premises at all times.
 There should be constant arrangements to verify the number of persons present, such as door staff or attendance clickers.
 The Board requires large capacity premises to ensure that door supervisors are particularly vigilant about numbers entering or leaving the premises, denying entry to those who are drunk or disorderly on arrival.
 Where the capacity is likely to be reached, such as on known busy evenings and particularly where a special event or promotion is planned, licenceholders will be expected to have additional arrangements in place to ensure that the capacity of the premises is not exceeded.

+The Board encourages licenceholders for large scale capacities and events in premises to have regard to the guidance set out in “Technical Standards for Places of Entertainment”. [link to be provided]